nreymundo/vm-single-gpu-passthrough/README.md

 This repository contains a collection of scripts and configuration files to facilitate a single GPU passthrough setup for a Windows 11 virtual machine using Libvirt and QEMU/KVM.

+## Note and disclaimer

+This setup is complex and can lead to system instability if not configured correctly.
+Always back up your data before making any changes.
+Use these scripts at your own risk.

+This is very opinionated and not guaranteed to be the most efficient setup (like, at all).
+Or stable, I've locked myself out of my host system because the USB controllers never bound back properly while setting it up.

+TL;DR: Here be dragons.

 ## Features

 *   **Automated GPU Passthrough**: Scripts to automatically detach the GPU from the host and attach it to the VM on startup, and vice-versa on shutdown.